Buy all ingredients right below the recipe

 Instructions

-- 1Before you start deboning the chicken, melt a tablespoon of butter in a pan.
-Once it foams, pour in the eggs beaten with a pinch of salt and stir over medium heat for about a minute or two until the eggs set and you have scrambled eggs.
-Don't dry them out unnecessarily; there's no need to turn them into a crust.
-Mix the scrambled eggs with the frozen peas and turn them out onto a plate to cool.
-Do not thaw the peas beforehand; there are few of them, and they will thaw in the residual heat of the eggs.
+- 1Before you start deboning the chicken, heat a tablespoon of butter in a pan.
+Once it foams, pour in the eggs whisked with a pinch of salt and stir for about a minute or two over medium heat until the eggs curdle from the heat and you get scrambled eggs.
+Don't overdry them; there's no need to scramble them into a dry mass.
+Mix the scrambled eggs with frozen peas and transfer to a small plate to cool.
+Do not thaw the peas beforehand; there are only a few, and they will soften in the residual heat of the eggs.

-- 2Debone the chicken and leave it on the cutting board skin side down.
-If you feel the surface of the meat is too bumpy and uneven, cover the chicken with foil or a cut-open plastic bag and gently pound it with a mallet.
-Preheat the oven to 190 degrees.
+- 2Debone the chicken and lay it skin-side down on a cutting board.
+If you feel the meat surface is too bumpy and uneven, cover the chicken with foil or a cut-open plastic bag and lightly pound it with a meat mallet.
+Start preheating the oven to 190 degrees Celsius.

-- 3Mix the cooled eggs with the chopped stale bread.
-Salt the surface of the chicken with a pinch of salt and lay slices of ham on top.
-Where the chicken breasts are, spread the stuffing, and then roll it uncompromisingly into the meat, leaving the thigh part of the meat on the outside.
-Cut about 1 meter of kitchen string and tie a firm and tight loop at one end of the roulade.
-Then wrap the roulade at roughly two-centimeter intervals, don't be afraid to tighten the string.
-The meat will shrink and render in the oven, so make sure the loops don't loosen.
-At the end of the roulade, tie the end of the string to the previous loop in any way, don't worry, even a simple knot won't come undone easily.
+- 3Mix the cooled eggs with the diced dried bread.
+Season the chicken surface with a pinch of salt and layer with ham slices.
+Where the chicken has breasts, spread the stuffing, then firmly roll it into the meat, so the thigh part of the meat remains on the outside.
+Cut about 1 meter of kitchen twine and tie a firm, tight loop at one end of the roulade.
+Then wrap the roulade at approximately two-centimeter intervals; don't be afraid to pull the twine tight.
+The meat will shrink and render fat in the oven, so make sure the loops don't loosen.
+At the end of the roulade, tie the end of the twine to the previous loop in any way; don't worry, even a simple knot won't easily come undone.

-- 4Brush the surface of the roulade with the remaining butter and salt with the remaining salt.
-Place in a baking dish, do not cover, put in the oven, and leave to its fate for 30 minutes.
+- 4Brush the surface of the roulade with the remaining butter and season with the remaining salt.
+Place it in a roasting pan, do not cover, put it in the oven, and leave it to its fate for 30 minutes.

-- 5After 30 minutes, the chicken will start to color, and drippings will form in the baking dish.
-To get the sauce, now pour 200 ml of water over the meat.
-Bake for another 30 minutes, jumping to the oven every 10 minutes to baste the meat with the drippings and check if there is enough, adding a little more water if necessary.
-Basting the meat will make it brown more nicely and also improve the flavor of the drippings.
+- 5After 30 minutes, the chicken will start to brown, and pan drippings will form in the roasting pan.
+To get gravy, now pour 200 ml of water under the meat.
+Bake for another 30 minutes, checking every 10 minutes, basting the meat with the drippings, and ensuring there's enough liquid; if not, add a little more water.
+Basting the meat will make it brown more beautifully and also enhance the flavor of the drippings.

-- 6Just before the meat is done, melt butter in a small saucepan.
-Add flour to the foamed butter and stir with a spoon or small whisk over medium heat for several minutes until the roux turns light brown.
-You may need to gradually reduce the heat to prevent the roux from burning too much.
+- 6Just before the meat is fully cooked, melt butter in a small saucepan.
+Add the flour to the foamed butter and stir with a spoon or small whisk over medium heat for several minutes until this roux turns light brown.
+You may need to gradually reduce the heat to prevent the roux from burning.

-- 7Remove the baked roulade from the oven along with the baking dish.
-Transfer the roulade to a plate or cutting board and strain the drippings over the roux.
+- 7Remove the baked roulade from the oven along with the roasting pan.
+Transfer the roulade to a plate or cutting board and strain the pan drippings through a sieve into the roux.
 Stir thoroughly immediately.
-If you end up with something between putty and glue, it means there was too little liquid in the baking dish, so add 100-150 ml of water to the saucepan, which should create a consistency much closer to a sauce.
-Let it simmer gently for at least 15 minutes (20 is better), stirring occasionally and adding a splash of evaporated water if necessary.
-To prevent the chicken roulade from cooling in the meantime, return it to the empty baking dish and place it in the turned-off oven, where it will finish cooking and become tender.
+If you end up with something between putty and glue, it means there was too little liquid in the roasting pan; therefore, add 100-150 ml of water to the saucepan, which should create a consistency much closer to a sauce.
+Let it simmer gently for at least 15 minutes (20 is better), stirring occasionally, and adding a splash of evaporated water if needed.
+To prevent the chicken roulade from cooling down in the meantime, return it to the empty roasting pan and place it in the turned-off oven, where it will finish cooking beautifully and become tender.

-- 8Season the sauce with salt and pepper; it shouldn't need anything else.
+- 8Season the gravy with salt and pepper; it shouldn't need anything else.

-- 9Remove the string from the roulade and slice it into centimeter-thick slices with a sharp knife.
-Serve with boiled potatoes or rice, drizzling with the sauce.
+- 9Remove the twine from the roulade and slice it into centimeter-thick pieces with a sharp knife.
+Serve with boiled potatoes or rice, drizzled with gravy.

 Tip

-If you start making broth from the bones of the deboned chicken while the roulade is baking, use this emerging broth both for basting the chicken in the oven and for adding liquid to the sauce in the saucepan.
+If you make broth from the deboned chicken bones while the roulade bakes, use this nascent broth both for basting the chicken in the oven and for replenishing the liquid in the gravy in the saucepan.
 The difference is immense.

 Kuchařka pro dceru